chizixin-688/FastChemistrySolver-OpenFOAM-10/README.md

      6. Build with Make.
         `make`

      7. Copy the dynamic library `libFastChemistryModel.so` to the folder `$FOAM_USER_LIBBIN`

      *  Note: When building on a compute cluster, CMake may pick the system’s GCC by default, which can be too old (e.g., GCC 4.8.5 lacks C++14 support) and cause compilation failures.
 In that case, load a newer GCC and run:
     `cmake -DCMAKE_C_COMPILER=$(which gcc) -DCMAKE_CXX_COMPILER=$(which g++) ..`

 **Vectorized math function**

     If your glibc version is **< 2.22**, the libmvec.so lacks and the vector math function exp, pow or log cannot be used.
 In this situation, you can set the macro `USE_LOCALFILE_ true` in Macro.H.
-The module will use assembly code of vectorized math function of glibc 2.22 in asmCode folder.
+The module will use assembly code of vectorized math function of glibc 2.22 in asmCode folder

 # Usage